rajhraval/My100DaysOfSwiftUI/Project 14 - BucketList/Project14.md

 - Working on advanced MapView concepts:  `MKPointAnnotations` using Custom Bindings
 - Customising MKMapView annotations and showing details of the annotations with the help of custom alert

+### Project 14 - Instafilter - Day 71 of 100DaysOfSwiftUI

+> It doesn’t matter how slowly you go, as long as you don’t stop - Confucius

+Today I learnt about:

+- Extending existing types to support ObservableObject
+- Downloading data using URLSession from the Wikipedia API
+- Sorting downloaded data by conforming the type to Comparable protocol